kheller18/data-structures-algorithms/questions/cPlusPlus.md

       ```

 11. What are the C++ access specifiers?
-    + Public: All data members and member functions are accessible outside the class.
+    + `Public`: All data members and member functions are accessible outside the class.
-    + Protected: All data members and member functions are accessible inside the class and to the derived class
+    + `Protected`: All data members and member functions are accessible inside the class and to the derived class
-    + Private: All data members and member functions are not accessible outside the class.
+    + `Private`: All data members and member functions are not accessible outside the class.

 12. What is an inline function?
     + If a function is inline, the compiler places a copy of the code of that function at each point where the function is called at compile time.
 One of the important advantages of using an inline function is that it eliminates the function calling overhead of a traditional function.

 13. What is a reference in C++?
     + A reference is like a pointer.
 It is another name of an already existing variable.
 Once a reference name is initialized with a variable, that variable can be accessed by the variable name or reference name both.